mercadopago/cart-wp-commerce/README.md

 <a name="features"></a>
 ##Features##

-**Standard checkout**
+**Standard Checkout**

-This feature allows merchants to have a standard checkout.
-It includes all payment methods (i.e. all credit cards, bar code payment, account money) and all window types (i.e. redirect, iframe, modal, blank and popup).
-Customization is not allowed.
+Great for merchants who want to get going quickly and easily.

+* Easy website integration— no coding required.
+* Limited control of buying experience— display Checkout window as redirect, modal or iframe.
+* Store buyer’s card for fast checkout.
+* Accept tickets, bank transfer and account money in addition to cards.
+* Accept Mercado Pago's discount coupons.

-*Available for Argentina, Brazil, Mexico and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*

 <a name="installation"></a>
 ##Installation##

 1. Put **mercadopago.php** and folder **lib** into folder **\wp-content\plugins\wp-e-commerce\wpsc-merchants\**

-2. In administration area, go to **Settings > Store > Payment**.
+2. In administration area, go to **Settings > Store > Payments**.

 3. Check **MercadoPago**, click **update** and then click **Edit** to configure the module.